This week's blog comes from David Tweedie on the OrgCode team (David@OrgCode.com):

 When we're asked to account for people who meet the federal definition of chronic homelessness, or for veterans, or youth, or families, we may begin with a "low tech" solution outside of our seemingly impenetrable community-wide data sharing system.
 When people enter our system, we enter their information manually into a spreadsheet.
 When they leave, they are removed, by hand.

 Maybe you're the staff responsible for that process, wondering whether manual data entry into spreadsheets represents the best that your government-funded data collection offers when it comes to by-name lists.
 (Spoiler alert: IT IS NOT.)
-What forces us to fix the system temporarily addressed by this patchwork solution is when we're asking to cross reference sub-populations or time periods.
+What forces us to fix the system temporarily addressed by this patchwork solution is when we're asking to cross reference specific populations or time periods.
 Of everyone who is a veteran, how many have also experienced chronic homelessness?
 Of unaccompanied youth, how many have also been served as a member of a family?
 When the answer looks more like a sigh of exhaustion and "those are different lists" than a quickly applied filter, "good enough" might need to approach just plain "good."
 Dare we dream of even greatness?

 One by-name list that accounts for people in real-time -- as they change providers, demographics and engagement -- remains the best practice for data driven decision-making.
 If nothing else, by 2017 we should be able to easily know the names and locations of the people we have the privilege to engage and permanently house.
 One poor staff, diligently updating this information into an Excel spreadsheet, is not that.
 Neither is waiting days (or weeks!) to obtain this information.
 Difficult to obtain reports are a megaphone telling you the community data system is failing.